 This article will walk you through some useful guidelines and tips for weight loss, as well as the pros and cons of losing weight while breastfeeding.
 Have you already tried to lose weight, but it doesn’t work?
 You can read about that too.

-If you don’t breastfeed, following a strict diet is not going to affect your child’s health, obviously, but while breastfeeding, it is both your own well-being and that of your baby to take into account.
+If you don’t breastfeed, following a strict diet will not affect your child’s health through his or her nutrition, obviously, but while breastfeeding, it is your own well-being and that of your baby to take into account.

 How To Lose Weight While Breastfeeding

 - The Benefits of Weight Loss While Breastfeeding